 GLAAD is committed to protecting the privacy of our constituents.
-We have created this policy to outline our policy for the protection and use of personal information collected through our website, direct marketing, special events, or other interactions with GLAAD.
+We have created this policy to outline the protection and use of personal information collected through our website, direct marketing, special events, or other interactions with GLAAD.

 We define personal information as information that can be linked to a specific individual (e.g. name, address, phone number, e-mail address or any other information provided to us by members or website users).